 2: International District, Pioneer Square and Central Library

 Today, explore the many cultures that have helped shape Seattle.
-Similar to San Francisco, the city's Pacific Coast location attracted diverse ethnic groups, particularly from Asia.
-In the 1880s, an influx of Chinese immigrants arrived to help construct railroads, creating a thriving Chinatown.
+Similar to San Francisco, the city's Pacific Coast location has attracted diverse ethnic groups over the decades, particularly from Asia.
+In the 1880s, an influx of Chinese immigrants arrived to help construct railroads and created a thriving Chinatown.
 As immigrants flowed in from other Asian nations, including Vietnam, Korea and the Pacific Islands, the name of the neighborhood was changed to the International District (locals just call it the "ID").
-Located southeast of downtown, the neighborhood's boundaries run from South Washington Street to South Weller Street and between Second and Twelfth Avenues South.
+Located southeast of downtown, the neighborhood's boundaries run from South Washington Street to South Weller Street and between Second and 12th Avenues South.
 You'll know you've arrived when you see the bright pagoda and colorful murals at Hing Hay Park and the huge Japanese lantern marking Kobe Terrace.
 Colorful shop signs are in many different languages.
 Here you can buy Asian teas and herbs, sample offerings at bakeries and check out beautiful fabrics.
 Be sure to visit Uwajimaya, a modern superstore with foods and goods showcasing the bounty and diversity of Asia.
 The nearby Wing Luke Asian Museum spotlights Asian-American history, culture and art.

-After lunch, it's time to explore Pioneer Square, the area slightly south of downtown where the city took root.
+After lunch, take time to explore Pioneer Square, the area slightly south of downtown where Seattle first took root.
 This historic district with turn-of-the-century red brick buildings stretches along First Avenue between Cherry and King Streets.
 You'll enjoy touring the area's many art galleries and funky boutiques.
-Turn the pages back a century at the Alaska-Klondike Gold Rush National Historic Park, a museum recounting the days when pioneers came through Seattle on their way to the Yukon's gold mines.
-To really discover the bottom of this area's colorful history, take the Underground Tour.
+Turn the pages back a century at the Alaska-Klondike Gold Rush National Historic Park, a museum recounting the days when pioneers passed through Seattle on their way to the Yukon's gold mines.
+For a pit stop, seek out a few moments of serenity in Waterfalls Park, an oasis of beauty in the city — and the founding place of the United Parcel Service (UPS).
+But to really discover the bottom of this area's colorful history, take the Underground Tour.
 In this novel journey below Seattle's modern-day streets, you see the original storefronts that were once at street level before most of the town was destroyed in the fire of 1889.
 At Occidental Park, be sure to take a look at the modern totem poles, icons of the Pacific Northwest.

 to Day 3